 “But right there in Divergent, it says: ‘I smile.’
 It also says Tris is chewing her lip.
 Why does Veronica Roth’s narrator get to describe her own facial expressions?”

 The old man leans forward.
 “As a first-person narrator, you could report that you choose to smile, or that you feel yourself biting your lip.
 But your narrator can’t watch a camera that is zoomed in on her own face, so as author you can’t have your narrator report subtle visual details, such as the color rising in her cheeks, or the way her nose crinkles adorably when she gets frustrated.”

 “I think you’ve made your point,” I say, feeling my face heat up.
 “So, a first-person narrator can mention a deliberate action like mopping her brow, or she can quote dialogue that includes a stammer, but she can’t describe the beads of sweat glistening on her forehead or come up with a poetic simile for how her lower lip looks as it trembles.”

 “Right.
-And she can quote herself saying something clever, but someone else has to mention the spark of intelligence flashing in her deep brown eyes.
+And she can quote herself saying something clever, but someone else has to mention that her eyes widen and grin splits her face from ear to ear.
 Stepping out of a first-person narrator’s head to describe a movie-style close-up breaks the author’s contract with the reader.”

 “Okay.”
 I let out a long breath.
 “I can see that learning all these conventions is important.”

 “Whoa,” I say.
 “Those links really drive your point home.”

 “Thanks.
 You’re speaking a little less hesitantly, which suggests–“

 “That I’m no longer showing outward signs of nervousness.”